-I’m spilling all my secrets to creating a dreamy Ice Cream Shop where students learn through play and it won’t break your bank.
-Let me tell you a little secret, the ice cream is made out of tissue paper!
+I’m spilling all my secrets to creating a dreamy Ice Cream Shop where students learn through play, and it won’t break your bank.
+My biggest secret: the ice cream is made out of tissue paper!

 Welcome to the Ice Cream Shop!
 It doesn’t take much furniture to set up.
-Just a table, stand, sink, and shelf for the ice cream supplies.
+I use a table, stand, sink and shelf for the ice cream supplies.

-Everyone always asks about the stand.
+I often get questions about the ice cream stand.
 It is a wood puppet stand with the curtains removed.
-Melissa and Dough also makes a stand you could use as well.
+Melissa and Doug makes a stand you could use as well.
 I just purchased it for my new classroom!
 See it HERE.

-At the order window, there is a cash register, signs, ice cream topping menu, ice cream flavor menu, order forms, and a paper roll for students to write receipts with.
+At the order window, I have set up a cash register, signs, ice cream topping menu, ice cream flavor menu, order forms and a paper roll for students to write receipts with.
 All the printable signs, menus, and order forms are in my Ice Cream Shop pack.

 How inviting does the ice cream maker shelf look?
-It makes me want to go play there!
 When space is inviting, your students will want (and beg) to go play there (even the boys).

 The labels make clean up a breeze.
 Students just match the item to picture.